-Over time, business coaching has evolved from something that was almost completely unknown in the 1980s, to an extremely in-demand service in Australia and throughout the world.
+Business coaching has evolved from something completely unknown in the 1980s to an extremely in-demand service in Australia and throughout the world.

-The good news: most business owners see business coaches as an investment that their organisation needs to succeed, and they are starting to become informed consumers who understand the influence and outcomes of working with a successful, proven business coach.
+Most business owners see business coaches as an investment that their organisation needs to succeed.
+They are starting to become informed consumers who understand the influence and outcomes of working with a successful, proven business coach.

 A Good Business Coach…

-The really skilled coaches will be able to provide you an overview of their process, and, as time goes on, will move you through the process clearly.
+A really skilled coach can provide you with an overview of his process.
+He or she will move you through the process clearly.

 Defining key challenges and objectives